Comparison of Deep Learning and Particle Smoother EM Methods for Estimation of Rb-82 Myocardial Perfusion PET Kinetic Parameters: Discussion

-{Fig. }\ref{fig:est_vs_iter} {depicts the convergence of the ten PSEM estimations towards the ground truth value of parameter $F$.
+\paragraph{PSEM performance} While the Rb-82 two-tissue compartment model is linear, we present PSEM here as a proof-of-concept baseline within a controlled setting, allowing direct comparison with KEM under identical assumptions.
+The mixed performance observed highlights that increased model flexibility does not necessarily translate to improved accuracy in predominantly linear problems, an insight we believe is valuable to report. {Fig. }\ref{fig:est_vs_iter} located in Appendix \ref{sec:appendix_psem}, depicts the convergence of the ten PSEM estimations towards the ground truth value of parameter $F$.
 All estimations converge monotonically to the ground truth value, demonstrating an indirect manifestation of Jensen's inequality within the EM algorithm.
-However, it is important to note that while this sample highlights the algorithm's effective performance in certain instances, the accuracy of PSEM outputs deteriorates when estimating multiple parameters and also varies significantly based on ground-truth values, as reported in Section} \ref{sec:est_results}.
+However, it is important to note that while this sample highlights the algorithm's effective performance in certain instances, the accuracy of PSEM outputs deteriorates when estimating multiple parameters and also varies significantly based on ground-truth values, as reported in Section \ref{sec:est_results}.
+The improved $k_3$ estimation and degraded $F$ estimation observed with PSEM likely reflect parameter-dependent identifiability, as particle smoothing can enhance robustness for weakly observable exchange parameters while introducing sampling variability that can slightly degrade accuracy for strongly constrained parameters such as $F$.